Intraspecific predator interference promotes biodiversity in ecosystems: Appendix III Scenario involving chasing pairs and intraspecific interference

 We use linear stability analysis to study the local stability of the fixed point.
 Specifically, for an arbitrary fixed point $E(x_{1},x_{2},y_{1},y_{2},C_{1},C_{2},R)$, only when all the eigenvalues (defined as $\lambda_{i},i=1,\cdots,7$) of the Jacobian matrix at point $E$ own negative real parts would the point be locally stable.

-Here we identify that when the separation rate $d'$ $(d'=d'_{1}=d'_{2})$ of the interference-pair increases in the vicinity of the critical value $d'_{c}$, the population dynamics of the system transits from a stable fixed point into a stable limit cycle (Figure~\ref{S9}c-d, see also Figure~\ref{S9}a-b).
-In particular, the amplitude of the oscillation gradually increases with the bifurcation parameter $d'$.
-More quantitatively, the amplitude is proportional to $\sqrt{d'-d'_{c}}$ (Figure~\ref{S9}c), which clearly demonstrates a supercritical Hopf bifurcation.

-To further investigate whether there exists a non-zero measure parameter region for species coexistence, we set $D_{i}$ $(i=1,2)$ to be the only parameter that varies with species $C_{1}$ and $C_{2}$, and then $\Delta \equiv (D_{1}-D_{2})/D_{2}$ reflects the completive difference between the two consumer species.
-As shown in Figure~\ref{Fig2}d-e, the region below the blue surface and above the red surface corresponds to stable coexistence, while that below the red surface and above $\Delta=0$ corresponds to unstable fixed points.
-Above all, there exists a non-zero measure parameter region to promote species coexistence regardless the life form of the resources.
+To investigate whether there exists a non-zero measure parameter region for species coexistence, we set $D_{i}$ $(i=1,2)$ to be the only parameter that varies with species $C_{1}$ and $C_{2}$, and then $\Delta \equiv (D_{1}-D_{2})/D_{2}$ reflects the completive difference between the two consumer species.
+As shown in Appendix-fig.~\ref{S4}B, the region below the blue surface and above the red surface corresponds to stable coexistence.
+Thus, there exists a non-zero measure parameter region to promote species coexistence, which breaks CEP.

-\subsubsection{Analytical solutions of the species abundances at steady state}
+\subsubsection{2~~~~Analytical solutions of the species abundances at steady state}